Student Financial Aid

 How to Get a Loan

 Two factors must be considered to determine Federal Unsubsidized Direct Student Loan eligibility: educational costs and other financial aid the student will receive.
-Therefore, all students must submit a Free Application for Federal Student Aid before a Student Financial Aid Specialists can process a Federal Direct Loan.
+Therefore, all students must submit a Free Application for Federal Student Aid before a Student Financial Aid Specialist can process a Federal Direct Loan.
 The school must report these figures to the federal government and certify the student’s enrollment status.
 Borrowers are required to complete an electronic Master Promissory Note (e-MPN).
-Information about the e-MPN and instructions for submission are on-line at
+Information about the e-MPN and instructions for submission can be found at studentaid.gov.

 Paying Back a Loan